-San Joaquin High School and the McFarland Unified School District have comprehensive emergency and safety plans in place using guidance outlined by California Education Code Sections 32280-32289.
+McFarland Independent School has a shared comprehensive emergency and safety plan in place using guidance outlined by California Education Code Sections 32280-32289.
+Students in MIS meet at the same site as San Joaquin High School - the McFarland Learning Center and a plan is in place for the site.
 The district meets regularly with site administrators to coordinate school and district procedures and policies so that efforts remain viable and constant.
 A site and district representative attends annual training at the county level in order to stay apprised of updates from the county, state or national level.
 San Joaquin's Safe School Plan contains policies and procedures to handle school site emergencies.
 The school uses the SIMS/NIMS (State and National Incident Management System) protocols.
 Various roles with specific assigned responsibilities for dealing with various types of emergencies are outlined in the plan.
 The roles include incident commander, public information officer, scribe, logistics officer, planning and intelligence officer, and safety officer.
-The plan also contains policies regarding student discipline, child abuse, and crisis/emergency response.
-Staff reviews and updates the School Safety Plan at a minimum of two times per calendar year.
+This plan also contains policies regarding student discipline, child abuse, and crisis/emergency response.
+Site staff reviews and updates the School Safety Plan at a minimum of two times per calendar year.
 An updated phone tree of all staff members are revised each year and serve as a portion of the School Safety Plan.
-Administration conducts safety drills throughout the year so that staff and students are aware of safety protocols and procedure.
+The site facility also has safety drills several times per year where students are informed of emergency protocols and procedures.
+They then practice steps outlined to insure campus safety.